 Following the 1999 release of her debut album, Jazz Gardener, came What Am I Here For? in 2002.
 Both projects were created with her group of superb L.A. based musicians, including her longtime drummer/producer, Jerry Kalaf and pianist/arranger Rich Eames.
 This collaboration continued in 2007, with the critically acclaimed multimedia concert and recording project Jazz Aviary – a Celebration of Birds & the Universal Music We Share, and again with the Susan Krebs Band’s Everything Must Change in 2012, featuring Chuck Manning.

 More recently, Susan’s music is focused on the collaboration with the Susan Krebs Chamber Band – with its unusual instrumentation (piano, percussion, woodwinds, violin, vocal) to accommodate the intimate venues of her ThemeScene salons.
 The band’s first album “Simple Gifts” released in 2015, garnered enthusiastic reviews and international airplay.
-The release of their 2nd album, SPRING ~ Light Out of Darkness is set for 3.21.18.
+Their second album, SPRING ~ Light Out of Darkness, was released 3.21.18.

 Susan performs regularly throughout Southern California, including such venues as: L.A.
 County Museum of Art, Blue Whale, Jazz Bakery, and Vitello’s.
-She also hosts and performs regularly with the Susan Krebs Chamber Band in her jazz salon, ThemeScene.
+She also hosts and performs regularly with the Susan Krebs Chamber Band in her jazz salon, Salon on Buffalo.